 About Our Logo

 The logo for Prism Counseling not only consists of an interlocking "P" and "C," but is a triangle shape that represents a prism, which refracts light in all its colors.
-We believe that every person (especially LGBTQ+ persons) are made in the Image of God and believe that this diversity is reflected in all of creation and humanity.
+We believe that every person (including LGBTQ+ persons) are made in the Image of God and believe that this diversity is reflected in all of creation and humanity.

 Accepting Myself and Coming Out